merefield/discourse-chatbot/README.md

 # What is it?

 * The original Discourse AI Chatbot!
+* Can provide customer-support answers grounded in your community content; see [Building a technical support chatbot](https://meta.discourse.org/t/building-a-technical-support-chatbot/319825?u=merefield).
-* Converse with the bot in any Post or Chat Channel, one to one or with others!
+* Converse with the bot in Topics, Personal Messages, Chat channels, and Chat threads, one-to-one or with others!
 * Customise the character of your bot to suit your forum!
   * want it to sound like William Shakespeare, or Winston Churchill? can do!
 * Configurable tools let the bot:
-  * Search your whole* forum for answers so the bot can be an expert on the subject of your forum.
+  * Search your forum for answers so the bot can be an expert on the subject of your community.
     * not just be aware of the information on the current Topic or Channel.
   * Search Wikipedia
   * Search current news*
   * Search Google*
   * Return current End Of Day market data for stocks.*
   * Evaluate mathematical expressions with Dentaku, including common aliases for PI and E.
+  * Collect outstanding editable User Fields in private conversations.
+  * Escalate a private Chat conversation to configured staff groups.
 * Vision support - select the `vision` tool for the relevant trust levels to let the bot answer questions about uploaded images.
 * Image generation and editing support - select the paint tools and choose a supported image model.
-* PDF input support can be enabled with `chatbot_support_pdf`.
+* OpenAI PDF input support can be enabled with `chatbot_support_pdf`.
-* Uses the tool-calling capability of cutting-edge, industry-leading large language models through the OpenAI-compatible API.
+* Uses the tool-calling capabilities of OpenAI, Anthropic, Google Gemini, and xAI models through their OpenAI-compatible APIs.
 * Includes a special quota system to manage access to the bot: more trusted and/or paying members can have greater access to the bot!
 * Supports OpenAI, Anthropic, Google Gemini, and xAI, plus Azure and OpenAI-compatible proxy connections.

-<sup>*sign-up for external (not affiliated) API services required.
-Links in settings.
+<sup>*Sign-up for external, unaffiliated API services is required.
+Links are provided in the settings.</sup>

 The bot has one implementation with a separate built-in tool allowlist for each trust level.
 Leave